luca-viola/facelock/README.md

 The original Info.plist file will be backed up in the current directory in Info.plist.bck .

+> ####WARNING:
+> when you press "stop tracking" from the facelock menu,the python script
+> will try to free the resources  allocated from opencv with
+> VideoCapture.release(), as per opencv's examples.
+While this works
+> perfectly on linux, on OSX __it will often crash the application__ with
+> a SIGSEGV or a
+>
+>'NSInvalidArgumentException', reason: '-[NSTaggedPointerString unlock]:
+> unrecognized selector sent to instance
+>
+> This seems to be a problem of opencv.

 ### How to install it on Linux
 The linux installation should be pretty straightforward.
 Use your package manager to install python3, for example with